- Identify the neoclassical zone, the intermediate zone, and the Keynesian zone in the aggregate demand/aggregate supply model

 - Use an aggregate demand/aggregate supply model as a diagnostic test to understand the current state of the economy

-The AD/AS model can be used to illustrate both Say’s law that supply creates its own demand and Keynes’ law that demand creates its own supply.
-Consider the three zones of the SRAS curve as identified in Figure 24.11: the Keynesian zone, the neoclassical zone, and the intermediate zone.
+We can use the AD/AS model to illustrate both Say’s law that supply creates its own demand and Keynes’ law that demand creates its own supply.
+Consider the SRAS curve's three zones which Figure 24.11 identifies: the Keynesian zone, the neoclassical zone, and the intermediate zone.

 Focus first on the Keynesian zone, that portion of the SRAS curve on the far left which is relatively flat.
 If the AD curve crosses this portion of the SRAS curve at an equilibrium point like Ek, then certain statements about the economic situation will follow.
 In the Keynesian zone, the equilibrium level of real GDP is far below potential GDP, the economy is in recession, and cyclical unemployment is high.
 If aggregate demand shifted to the right or left in the Keynesian zone, it will determine the resulting level of output (and thus unemployment).
 However, inflationary price pressure is not much of a worry in the Keynesian zone, since the price level does not vary much in this zone.